 Is a Consent Order the Same as a Clean Break Order?

-Dealing with your finances in a divorce is always difficult and often the most confusing part for many couples.
+Dealing with your finances in a divorce is always difficult and probably the most confusing part for many couples.
 We are often asked “Is a Consent Order the Same as a Clean Break Order?”

 It’s not surprising when there are so many terms used to describe similar things, such as clean break order, consent order, and financial order to name a few.

 Let’s end the confusion for you and explain exactly what each of them is and which one might be the most suitable for your circumstances.

 A consent order is an agreement by consent between both parties as to how they want their finances from the marriage to be split.